How to Fix Lower Back Pain from Lifting

 - Rest: Letting the lower back muscles unwind and heal by taking a brief break.

-- Ice therapy: To lessen pain and inflammation, apply an ice pack to the affected area several times a day for 15 to 20 minutes at a time.
+- Ice therapy: To reduce pain and inflammation, apply an ice pack to the affected area several times a day for 15-20 minutes at a time.

 - Over-the-counter pain relief: Using over-the-counter painkillers to treat discomfort and lessen inflammation, such as acetaminophen or ibuprofen.

-When a lower back injury is caused by lifting, these first steps can assist relieve acute pain and offer relief right away.
-It is imperative to seek professional medical examination if the discomfort continues or gets worse.
+When a lower back injury is caused by lifting, these first steps can help relieve acute pain and offer relief right away.
+It is essential to seek a professional medical examination if the discomfort persists or worsens.

 Long-Term Strategies